alicewriteswrongs/old-blog/contact.md

 #Contact info

-I can be found on IRC on the handle ``axyridis``, and read the email coming to these address:
+I can be found on IRC (freenode) using ``axyridis``, and at whichever of these two addresses you prefer:

 <axyridis@riseup.net> [Public PGP key](https://pgp.mit.edu/pks/lookup?op=get&search=0x3D47670F42269A83)